MicrosoftDocs/visualstudio-docs/scripting-docs/index.md

 ---
 # JavaScript in Visual Studio

-Visual Studio provides different tools and featurs to help you create apps using JavaScript or TypeScript.
+Visual Studio provides different tools and features to help you create apps using JavaScript or TypeScript.

 - [Node.js tools for Visual Studio](/visualstudio/ide/quickstart-nodejs)
 - [TypeScript support in Visual Studio](/visualstudio/javascript/javascript-in-vs-2019)